MITgcm/MITgcm/doc/examples/examples.rst

     S_{a} = 2 \left( \frac{ |u| \Delta t}{ \Delta x} \right) < 0.5 \text{ for stability}

 The 2 factor on the left is because we have a 2D problem (in contrast with the more familiar 1D canonical stability analysis); the right hand side is 0.5 due to our default use of Adams-Bashforth2 (see :numref:`adams-bashforth`) rather than the more familiar value of 1 that one would obtain using a forward Euler scheme.
 In our configuration, let’s assume our solution will achieve a maximum :math:`| u | = 1` ms\ :sup:`--1` (in reality, current speeds in our solution will be much smaller).
-To keep :math:`\Delta t` safely below the stability criteria, let’s choose :math:`\Delta t` = 1200 s (= 20 minutes), which results in :math:`S_{a}` = 0.12.
+To keep :math:`\Delta t` safely below the stability threshold, let’s choose :math:`\Delta t` = 1200 s (= 20 minutes), which results in :math:`S_{a}` = 0.12.

 The numerical stability for inertial oscillations using Adams-Bashforth2 (Adcroft 1995 :cite:`adcroft:95`)